RR0/lang/README.md

 ## Usage

-1. Create a common interface for your messages to translate:\
+1. Create a common interface for your messages in every language. :\
    `interface MyMessages extends KeyValue { hello: string; bye: string; }` }`
-2. Create concrete classes with translations values those keys:\
+2. Create implementations of this interface with translations values:\
    `class MyFrenchMessages implements MyMessages { hello = "Bonjour ${name}"; bye = "Au revoir"}`
 3. Create a Translator with a given target language and grammar: \
    `frTranslator = new Translator("fr", grammar_fr)`